-The credentialing summary, criteria, standards, and requirements set forth herein are not intended to limit Anthem's discretion in any way to amend, change or suspend any aspect of Anthem's credentialing program ("Credentialing Program") nor is it intended to create rights on the part of practitioners or HDOs who seek to provide healthcare services to Members.
-Anthem further retains the right to approve, suspend, or terminate individual physicians and healthcare professionals, and sites in those instances where it has delegated credentialing decision making.
+The credentialing summary, criteria, standards, and requirements set forth herein are not intended to limit Anthem's discretion in any way to amend, change, or suspend any aspect of Anthem's credentialing program (Credentialing Program), nor is it intended to create rights on the part of practitioners or healthcare delivery organizations (HDOs) who seek to provide healthcare services to members.
+Anthem further retains the right to approve, suspend, or terminate individual physicians, healthcare professionals, and sites in those instances where it has delegated credentialing decision making.